pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

 There are two sections within this view:

-- the graph view at the top, which shows all the configured CRDs used by this supply chain and any artifacts that are outputs of the supply chain's execution
+- The graph section at the top shows all the configured CRDs that this supply chain uses, and any artifacts that the supply chain's execution outputs
-- the stage details view at the bottom, which shows source data for each part of the supply chain that you select in the graph view
+- The stage details section at the bottom shows source data for each part of the supply chain that you select in the graph view

 Here is a sample result of the Build stage for the `tanzu-java-web-app` by using Tanzu Build Service: